What is Wave Theory?

 Wave theory in the upward trend

-Combined with the wave theory and the Dow theory, the market in the picture will inevitably have a retracement.
+Combined with the Elliot Wave theory and the Dow Theory, the market in the picture will inevitably have a retracement.
 The expected magnitude of the retracement is about one-third or one-half of the overall increase.
 All in all, if a market rebounds and the previous high is exceeded, it indicates that an upward trend is coming soon, and you can try to enter the market.

 In the selected area below, after the market experienced three rising waves, the market outlook showed two rounds of adjustment, before having a new rising market.
 The key points to be noted are 78.6%, 61.8%, 50.0%, and 38.2%, of which 61.8% are in the third-half, and 50.0% is one-half, and 38.2% to 23.6%.
 The interval is two-thirds.
 If in the following market, the price rebounds to 61.8% and then rebounds, then continue to fall, you can consider shorting.